-Multiple areas
+Multiple Areas

 Using Multiple Areas

 You can simulate multiple areas within one FastFlood model setup.
-Each of these has a seperate set of input maps and settings.
+Each of these has a separate set of input maps and settings.
 Mitigation features and discharge conditions are shared by default, but can be specified to work for only a single specific area.
 There are several use-cases for the multi-area feature.

-1. Multiple catchment automization
+1. Multiple catchment automation

 2. Cascading resolution model domains